fliegerkappe/cst/readme.md

 4. CD to main/
 5. Run 'runcheck.sh'
    **\[your-host main]# ./runcheck.sh**
    If you find that the terminal session closes before the script can finish, it's probably because of the idle-timeout settings on the host.
-If that's the case, try using either the no-hangup switch, or running it in the background.
+If that's the case, try using the no-hangup switch.
-   **\[your-host main]# ./runcheck.sh nohup** (or)
+   **\[your-host main]# ./runcheck.sh nohup**
-   **\[your-host main]# ./runchecksh &**
 6. The menu appears
    Enter the menu number for the Compliance Self Test of your choice and hit Enter.
 7. The script names scroll down as they execute.